AbdullahAnsari-MentorSol/test-task/README.md

 ## Challenges

-After you've familiarized yourself with the codebase, choose **one or more** of the following challenges to work on.
-You don't need to complete all of them—**focus on delivering high-quality solutions**.
+After you've familiarized yourself with the codebase, please complete **both** of the following challenges.
 We're interested in seeing your problem-solving approach and coding style.

 1. **Update Job Dispatcher to Use Trigger.dev**